Email bounce management

 Suppression logic

-- Temporary suppression: Triggered after 3 consecutive soft bounces.
+- Temporary suppression is triggered after 3 consecutive soft bounces.
 The email address is suppressed for 14 days.

-- Effect: No emails are sent during suppression.
+- No emails are sent to the address during the suppression period.

-- Permanent suppression: If the email address continues to bounce after 2 temporary suppressions, it’s permanently suppressed and invalidated.
+- Permanent suppression is triggered if the email address continues to bounce after 2 temporary suppressions.
+The address is permanently suppressed and the contact is invalidated.

-- Effect: The system prevents further email attempts to this address.
+- The system prevents all further email attempts to this address.

-event with thereason="Permanently suppressed due to repeated soft bounces for this email address”
+invalid_contactevent with thereason="Permanently suppressed due to repeated soft bounces for this email address”.

 Suppression flow